Looking for a job is not always easy because if it were, it is certain that there would not be so much unemployment these days.

 If you have something to keep up-to-date with your resume, then if it is well designed it will certainly be halfway to stand out before the recruiters.
 Be careful and selective about the information that makes it up, avoiding sending an extensive and inappropriate document to the job you want to apply for.

 Also be aware if the ad or offering company refers to the type of resume applicants are required to submit.
-When this happens, it is common to require the Europass template which is easily filled (here) online.
+When this happens, it is common to require the Europass template which is easily filled (here) online courses.
 In case there is no reference to this topic, Filipengine recommends that you be as creative as possible, and you can make curricula in video format, mockup, or even using some existing tools to do so, such as canva, for example.
 Once again, the creativity factor will make it stand out positively from other candidates.

 4. Prepare your job interview